gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 {{< screenshot "HOWTOs/UI-NewNodeProcessors-00.png" >}}Stroom UI Jobs Management - Stream Processor new node{{< /screenshot >}}

-We enable the new node by selecting it's check-box.
+We enable the new node by selecting its check-box.

 {{< screenshot "HOWTOs/UI-NewNodeProcessors-01.png" >}}Stroom UI Jobs Management - Stream Processor enabled on new node{{< /screenshot >}}